kevinheavey/fifa18-even-more-player-data/README.md

     - The original project all takes place in a Jupyter notebook.
 I've rebuilt the crawler as a Python package.
     - The original project runs synchronously.
 I can only imagine that this takes several hours.
 3. I've stored the data using the .feather format alongside .csv - this is more convenient for Python and R users
 4. Column names now only contain letters, numbers and underscores.
-This is safer for most tools
+This is safer for most analysis tools
+5. Cleanliness: I've pre-cleaned the data to a great extent.
+Most of this has involved converting strings to numerics (sometimes with some extra leg-work when dealing with inconsistent units)
-5. Fun
+6. Fun

 ## Future improvements: